Foalfloater66/icarus-framework/README.md

-# The ICARUS Attack Simulator
+# The ICARUS Attack Simulator [updated for 2024]

+> This is the up-to-date fixed code for the https://github.com/giacgiuliari/icarus-framework repository, functional as of 2024.

 This repository cointains the code for a new, extensible and customizable simulator for the ICARUS attack on satellite networks.
 More specifically, two libraries are provided: